-Results: Planning at the European level leads to higher conservation gains than national prioritisations
+Planning at the European level leads to higher conservation gains than national prioritisations

-Compared to national planning, a European-wide planning selects priority areas that are more cost-effective, complementary and irreplaceable at the European level, with higher gains for conservation in the same amount of area.
+Compared to national planning, a European-wide planning results in priority areas that are more cost-effective, complementary and irreplaceable at the European level, with higher gains for conservation in the same amount of area.
 EU-wide collaboration between Member States will be critical for achieving the best conservation outcomes.

-Figure 3 (above): Priorities differ when planning at the level of EU Member States (left), at the European scale with burden sharing (centre), and at the European scale without burden sharing constraints (right).
-Priority areas tend to cluster around the borders of countries in national planning (left) because it prioritizes nationally rare species, even though they may be common elsewhere.
+Figure 3 (above): Example outputs from the prioritisation.
+Priorities differ when planning at the level of EU Member States (left), at the European scale with burden sharing (centre), and without burden sharing (right).
+Priority areas tend to cluster around the borders of countries in national planning (left) because it prioritises nationally rare species, even though they may be common elsewhere.

 Figure 4 (right): Cross-border coordination is key for high conservation outcomes.
-The barplots show the potential conservation gains in each scenario and the panels the groups of species of conservation concern.
+The barplots show the potential conservation gains in each scenario, and the panels show the groups of species of conservation concern.
 Represented in grey is the amount of biodiversity currently protected in Natura 2000.
 In green would be the potential biodiversity gained when planning separately for each EU Member State.
-In light blue, the amount of biodiversity that would be gained by planning at the European level with 30% of conservation area in each Member State.
-In dark blue, the amount of biodiversity that would be gained by planning at the European level with unequal distribution of conservation area among Member States.
-Preliminary results suggest that prioritization within Member States leads to lower gains for European biodiversity.
+In light blue, the amount of biodiversity that would be gained by planning at the European level, with 30% of conservation area in each Member State.
+In dark blue, the amount of biodiversity that would be gained by planning at the European level, with unequal distribution of conservation areas among Member States.
+Preliminary results suggest that prioritisation within Member States leads to lower gains for European biodiversity.

 The scenario for EU-wide priorities without burden-sharing constraints could more than double the amount currently protected for threatened species, Article 17 species and species in unfavourable conservation status (U1/U2).
 But the uneven distribution across EU Member States raises concerns about feasibility.
 Scenarios for EU-wide priorities that balance burden-sharing between Member States provide a good compromise, with larger gains for biodiversity than in the 27 separate national prioritisations, and a fair distribution of areas.
-We will produce results for this intermediate scenario to help protect as much biodiversity as possible at the EU level while ensuring a fair distribution of protected areas between Member States.

-EU-wide priorities for the 30% and 10%
+EU-wide priorities for the 30%